awsdocs/aws-sam-developer-guide/doc_source/automating-updates-to-serverless-apps.md

 # Gradual Code Deployment<a name="automating-updates-to-serverless-apps"></a>

-If you use AWS SAM to create your serverless application, it comes built\-in with [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to help ensure safe Lambda deployments\.
+If you use AWS SAM to create your serverless application, it comes built\-in with [CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to help ensure safe Lambda deployments\.
 With just a few lines of configuration, AWS SAM does the following for you:
 + Deploys new versions of your Lambda function, and automatically creates aliases that point to the new version\.
 + Gradually shifts customer traffic to the new version until you're satisfied that it's working as expected, or you roll back the update\.
 + Defines pre\-traffic and post\-traffic test functions to verify that the newly deployed code is configured correctly and your application operates as expected\.
 + Rolls back the deployment if CloudWatch alarms are triggered\.

 **Note**
-If you enable gradual deployments through your AWS SAM template, an AWS CodeDeploy resource is automatically created for you\.
-You can view the AWS CodeDeploy resource directly through the AWS Management Console\.
+If you enable gradual deployments through your AWS SAM template, an CodeDeploy resource is automatically created for you\.
+You can view the CodeDeploy resource directly through the AWS Management Console\.

 **Example**

-The following example demonstrates a simple version of using AWS CodeDeploy to gradually shift customers to your newly deployed version:
+The following example demonstrates a simple version of using CodeDeploy to gradually shift customers to your newly deployed version:

 ```
 Resources: